St Oswald's CofE Academy

 Maths

-During this term, we will continue to focus on multiplication and division, with a key focus on multiplying and dividing two digit and three digit numbers.
-We will then move on to length and perimeter where children will learn to calculate the perimeter of rectilinear shapes.
-Later in the term, we will begin our learning on fractions.
-Children will learn to compare/order mixed numbers, convert mixed numbers to improper fractions and adding and subtracting fractions.
+During this term, we will continue to focus on decimals, with a key focus on comparing and ordering decimals in ascending and descending order.
+We will then move on to money where children will convert pounds and pence and compare different amounts of money.
+Later in the term, we will begin our learning on time.
+Children will learn to convert between digital and analogue times as well as convert to and from 24 hour clock.

 Science